Start9Labs/documentation/site/source/guides/device-guides/dg-mac/tor-mac.rst

                 cat /usr/local/var/log/tor.log || sudo cat /opt/homebrew/var/log/tor.log

-        If you'd like to setup Firefox to use Tor you can follow  :ref:`this guide<torff-mac>`.
+        If you'd like to setup Firefox to use Tor you can follow  :ref:`this guide<ff-mac>`.

     .. group-tab:: Pre-Ventura